Virginia Planting Guide: Where & What to Plant in Your Yard

-You’ve heard “eat local” before; well, it’s time to plant local!
+You’ve heard “eat local” before.
+Well, it’s time to plant local.
 If you live in Maryland or Virginia, you will see some of these common trees for purchase at local nurseries and home improvement stores.
-They are each smaller tree varieties, ranging from 12 to 35 feet tall when fully grown.
-Some of the trees that grow best in the area are Crabapple, American Dogwood, White Fringetree, Hawthorn, American Holly, and the Pawpaw.
+They are smaller tree varieties, ranging from 12 to 35 feet tall when fully grown.
+Some of the trees that grow best in the area are crabapple, flowering dogwood, white fringe tree, hawthorn, American holly, and the pawpaw.

-Crabapples are flowering trees that can be planted in all different types of yards, including urban landscapes.
-The American flowering Dogwood is a good food source for songbirds like cardinals and robins and should be planted in well-drained soil.
-The Washington Hawthorn grows dense and thorny, so it is best used for borders around a yard.
-It offers a good place for birds to build their nests.
-The American Holly attracts birds too, as well as small mammals.
+Crabapples are flowering trees that can be planted in many types of yards, including urban landscapes.
+The flowering dogwood is a good food source for songbirds like cardinals and robins and should be planted in well-drained soil.
+The hawthorn grows dense and thorny, so it is best used for borders around a yard.
+It also offers a good place for birds to build their nests.
+The American holly attracts birds and small mammals.
 It is best planted in small groups.

-The Pawpaw is a small tree that grows well in shady conditions and produces fruit that attracts a variety of wildlife.
+The pawpaw is a small tree that grows well in shady conditions and produces fruit that attracts a variety of wildlife.
 Its leaves turn deep red in the fall.
-If you’re looking for new landscaping that does not attract wildlife to your yard, the White Fringetree is a good option.
-It is best planted in groups or near large buildings in moist soil conditions.
+If you’re looking for new landscaping that does not attract wildlife to your yard, the white fringe tree is a good option.
+It is best planted in groups or near, but not too close to, large buildings in moist soil conditions.

-If you’re looking to improve curb appeal with new bushes and shrubs, check out these common varieties that grow well in both states.
-Each of these plants is known for their disease- and insect-free qualities: William Penn Barberry, Buttonbush, Sweet Pepperbush, Tatarian Dogwood, Border Forsythia, Dwarf Fothergilla, Smooth Hydrangea, and Chinese Holly.
-When planted, these bushes provide different types of flowers and changing leaf colors throughout the year, adding color and variety to your yard and improving curb appeal.
+If you’re looking to improve curb appeal with new bushes and shrubs, check out several common varieties that grow well in both states.
+Each of these plants is known for its disease- and insect-free qualities: William Penn barberry, buttonbush, sweet pepperbush, Tatarian dogwood, border forsythia, dwarf fothergilla, smooth hydrangea, and Chinese holly.
+These bushes provide different types of flowers along with changing leaf colors throughout the year.
+This adds color and variety to your yard and improves curb appeal.

-Once you’ve chosen the right kinds of trees and bushes to plant in your yard, it’s time to do your research before you begin planting to learn more about where they’ll grow best.
-Each species will grow to a different height and width throughout its lifetime.
-To help protect the long-term health of your new trees and bushes, you need to plant them far enough apart to grow!
+Once you’ve chosen the right trees and bushes to plant in your yard, make sure you do the necessary research before planting to determine where they’ll grow best.
+Each type of tree and bush will grow to a different height and width during its lifetime.
+To protect the long-term health of your new trees and bushes, you’ll need to plant them far enough apart to grow and flourish.

 Sun vs. Shade: What’s Best?

-If you’ve ever killed a plant by giving it too much or too little sun or water, you know that different plants need different conditions to thrive and grow.
-It’s the same for the trees and bushes you’ve selected to plant in your yard.
-Some grow best in full sun, some in shady conditions, and some are robust enough to thrive anywhere.
+If you’ve ever killed a plant by giving it too much or too little sun or water, you know that different plants need different conditions to thrive.
+It’s the same for the trees and bushes you’ve selected for your yard.
+Some grow best in full sun, some in shady conditions, and some are robust enough to thrive just about anywhere.

-The Pawpaw tree grows best in shady conditions, so you’ll want to plant it close to other trees or in a portion of your yard that doesn’t get full, direct sunlight for most of the day for the best results.
-The trees that do best in sunnier conditions are Crabapple, American Dogwood, White Fringetree, Hawthorn, American Holly, and Border Forsythia.
+The pawpaw tree grows best in shady conditions, so you’ll want to plant it close to other trees or in a portion of your yard that doesn’t get full, direct sunlight for most of the day.
+The trees that do best in sunnier conditions are crabapple, flowering dogwood, white fringe tree, hawthorn, American holly, and border forsythia.